How to Stop Fatigue not to Affect Your Productivity?

 What Is Fatigue?

 Fatigue is a feeling of lethargy or lack of energy.
-It can occur because of anemia.
+It is a common symptom of various medical conditions, lifestyle factors, and sleep disturbances.
+Fatigue can be acute or chronic, meaning it can develop suddenly and last for a short time or persist over an extended period.
+It can also occur because of anemia.
 Anemia is a condition in which the number of red blood cells is low.
 Thus the body has to work harder to send the necessary oxygen to the cells.
 As a result, you feel extra pressure on your body, leading to fatigue.

 These symptoms seem similar in many seniors patients, making it difficult for the physician to diagnose fatigue correctly and whether intervention is needed.
 Seniors are more likely to experience decreased levels of certain hormones and suffer from chronic diseases, which increases the likelihood of experiencing fatigue.